leetmaa/KMCLib/python/doc/source/plugins.rst

+.. currentmodule:: KMCLib

 Plugin Interfaces
 =======================
-KMCLib can easily be extended through the use of plugins, where the user can write extension to the code and get them easily integrated with the core functionality simply by deriving from a specified plugin base class and overloading certain functions
+:py:mod:`KMCLib` can easily be extended through the use of plugins, where the user can write extension to the code and get them easily integrated with the core functionality simply by deriving from a specified plugin base class and overloading certain functions